 Firstly, a truly social intranet is one that has multiple social tools integrated not only into the home page and the complete intranet umbrella, but integrated into most aspects of content consumption (think about commenting, sharing and rating) as opposed to isolated in hidden corners of the internal network.

 Those that have successful social intranets have active and engaged executives that are using these new collaboration tools, which are supported by significant change management plans.

 Technology software solutions aside, what’s new with in social is what’s out: the term social.
 Increasingly the term ‘social’, inside the enterprise, on the intranet, is being replaced with ‘collaboration’.
 Most of us understood terms like web 2.0 and intranet 2.0, but they didn’t resonate with executives, the people with the money.
 Nor has the term social loosened a lot of purse strings.
 In fact, most executives and boards of directors cringe when they hear ‘social’ applied to employees and intranet.
 Many big wigs, obsessed with the bottom line, picture Facebook and Instagram, and employees wasting time and money, on the company’s dime.
 Social is out, collaboration is in.

 A number of new solutions are making waves and gaining attention.
 Slack continues to be the darling solution of tech media even though it has been around for a few years.
-Though it’s not an intranet in a box, and not even an enterprise social network (ESN) – sorry collaboration network – it is a heavyweight instant messaging and collaboration platform, akin to Yammer.
+Though it’s not an intranet in a box, and not even an enterprise social network (ESN) – sorry collaboration network – it is a heavyweight instant messaging and collaboration platform, akin to Skype, used in tandem with Yammer.
 It’s not a standalone ESN, but its far better than the woefully frustrating Skype for Business (formerly known as Lync).
 HipChat is trying to cut into its market, as the de rigueur cool tool, but Asana is the most business like, and my favorite.

 Other vendors worth watching: